 User experience is subjective in nature, because it is about an individual’s performance, feelings and thoughts about the system.
 User experience is dynamic because it changes over time as the circumstances change. – Wikipedia

 I couldn’t agree with the upper statement more, especially with the part that user experience is subjective in nature.
-The truth is we cannot really design experience, how could we?
-We can design for the subjective experience of our preferred users, and it’s really all about them.
+The truth is, we cannot really design experience.
+How could we?
+We can, however, design for the subjective experience of our preferred user and when we are talking about UX it really is all about them, isn’t it?
 Who, what, why, when… are all the questions that we need to answer while designing for their experience.

 But it all sounds so theoretical, right?
 You probably still have no clue what UX Design is or what UX Designer does.

-In short, UXDs are like architects.
-We do market research, talk with clients, create blueprints called wireframes, prototypes, we iterate with the “workers”, and test if the design works in real life.
+So, in short: UX Designers are like architects.
+We do market research, talk with clients, create blueprints called wireframes, prototypes, we iterate with the “workers” (khm, developers), and test if the design works in real life.

 Think about it like this:

 You want to build a new house.
-You have an idea and the land.
-You go to the architect and you talk, he does market research, talks with other architects, and observes how the other similar houses are made.
-He comes back to you and you guys refine the idea.
-He then goes heads down and creates a plan, draws blueprints, gets your approval, and hands this over to builders.
-Most of the time he’ll also work with a landscape architect and interior designer.
-Then the builders build it, and the designer and landscape architect finish the work with making it beautiful.
-In the end, inspectors come to see if everything as should be, and give you the keys to your house.
+You have an idea and you have the land.
+You go to the architect and you talk about your wishes.
+They start their work with market research, talking with other architects, and observing how the other similar houses are made.
+They then come back to you and together you refine the idea.
+They then go heads down and create a plan, draw blueprints, get your approval, and hand this over to builders.
+Most of the time they’ll also work with a landscape architect and interior designer.
+After the builders build the house, the designer and the landscape architect finish the work by making it beautiful.
+In the end, inspectors come to see if everything is as it should be, and give you the keys to your house.

 In this short story, you are the client, UX designer is the architect, builders are developers, landscape architect and interior designers are UI designers, and the inspectors are the quality assurance people.

-No matter how much of a specialist or a generalist a UXD is, we all strive to create UIs (user interfaces) that are:
+No matter how much of a specialist or a generalist a UX Designer is, we all strive to create UIs (user interfaces) that are: